niktolis/adventCode2025/README.md

 - Open DevTools → Application → Cookies → <https://adventofcode.com>
 - Copy the value of the `session` cookie

-1. Build and run a specific day:
+Then build and run a specific day:

 ```bash
 cd day1